 Retail sales every November and December can account for a huge percentage of annual retail sales.
-2018 is shaping up to be no different.
-Forecasts predict that Black Friday and Cyber Monday sales will be nearly $6 billion, a 15% increase from last year.
+2022 is shaping up to be no different.
+Forecasts predict that Black Friday and Cyber Monday shoppers will reach a record of 166.3 million people.
 For many years, holiday sales and promotions were mainly run by big box retail chains.
 But small businesses have found new ways to compete with these retail giants.
 With these Cyber Monday and Black Friday tips for retailers, your small business can make this winter retail season the best you’ve had.

 This may sound a bit trite, but it’s worth remembering.
 While you may not be able to slash prices storewide by 60%, you still need to offer at least a few legitimate steals.
 Most shoppers coming out on these days are bargain hunters, and you must appeal to them.
 Even if some of the products come at a loss, you may be able to gain loyal new customers.